Anyone who works with diesel fuel, stored or otherwise, knows that water comes with the fuel territory. Water in fuel can cause problems all year...

 With so much information floating around, we figured it might be good to do a quick

 “down and dirty” summary of the symptoms that should lead you to suspect you’ve got a fuel contamination issue.
 Recognizing the problem and then correctly identifying the cause are the first two steps in resolving a fuel-related problem.
 You have to know what the problem is and what the cause is before you can apply a solution that will work.

-Keep in mind that, while these fuel contamination symptoms indicate something with the fuel that isn’t supposed to be there, when it comes to knowing exactly what’s causing a particular symptom, some of these have more than one possible root cause.
+Keep in mind that, while these fuel contamination symptoms may indicate something in the fuel that isn’t supposed to be there, some of these have more than one possible root cause.

 Fresh gasoline or diesel looks clear and bright, and should have a characteristic “solvent” smell.
 If the fuel starts to look cloudy, there could be entrained water in there.
 If it looks darkened, then its likely unstable and in process of having asphaltenes and heavy ends breaking out of it.
 If it smells funny, check for microbes, especially if you know there’s any significant amount of water in the tank.
 Sulfur-reducing microbes, in particular, are known for the smelly byproducts they give off.

-Engine Runs Rough or Shuts Down – this mean something is present in the fuel that isn’t burning like it’s supposed to.
-Since we’re talking about contaminants, this precludes an issue like inadequate cetane rating of diesel fuel.
-But in terms of contaminants, you would consider the possibility of water (especially in a gas or marine engine) or heavy end substances that may have formed over time.
+In terms of contaminants, you would consider the possibility of water (especially in a gas or marine engine) or the presence of heavy end substances that may have formed over time.
 You should check your fuel filter because it’s possible the contaminants have restricted fuel flow through the filter to the point of the engine not getting enough run to run properly.

 Any time your engines or equipment deviate noticeably in how they are performing, make sure the fuel you’re using is up to spec.